Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 III.
 How Our Diet Impacts Our Health

 There is no system of our bodies and no aspect of our health that is not influenced by what and how we eat.
 Millions of Americans are literally making themselves sick by eating a SAD to which they have become gradually and unwittingly addicted.
-And many or most of the common health conditions that ail them can be controlled or cured by adopting the MHD.
+And many or most of the most common health conditions that ail them can be controlled or cured by adopting the HD.
 This is not a theoretical consideration but a routine observation in my clinical practice.

 Why is this happening in a country that does the most research, has the most technologically advanced diagnostic and therapeutic equipment, the most robust fitness industry, has extremely well-trained healthcare providers, does an exceptional job of screening for common diseases, and spends more per capita on healthcare than any other nation on earth?
 There is no single answer that fully explains what’s going on in the US, but two factors stand out as key drivers of DALYs.